OleHolmNielsen/ITwiki/docs/Lenovo_DW612S.rst

 It is required to change the password at first login (min.
 10 chars).

 **IMPORTANT:**

-Check that the firmware version is up to date, see the above section, and upgrade if necessary.
+* Check that the firmware version is up to date, see the above section, and upgrade if necessary.

-You should make a SMM2_ data backup and restore using a FAT32 formatted USB_flash_drive_ via the GUI menu item `Configure->Backup and Restore Configuration`.

-Next go to the `System Information` section, select `Enclosure VPD` and perform data backup.

-In the GUI you may alternatively download the configuration to a file ``smmbackup.bk``.
+* Check if old, state configuration data and serial number is in the replacement SMM2_ module.
+  If so, reset to factory defaults:

+  * Web GUI method: Go to `Configuration -> Reset to Default` and confirm.
+    The process takes about 2 minutes, after which the module reboots and is ready for restore.
+  * Physical button method: Press and hold the reset button for >4 seconds (less than 4 seconds only reboots).
+    Holding for more than 4 seconds triggers a full reset to defaults.

 .. _SMM2_replacement: https://pubs.lenovo.com/dw612s_neptune_enclosure/smm_replacement
 .. _USB_flash_drive: https://pubs.lenovo.com/dw612s_neptune_enclosure/install_the_smm_usb_flash_drive